 - Avenida Suecia s/n, 46010 Valencia

 The taxi can be a great option if you do not want to stress yourself with the driving process.
 There are taxis available in plenty.
-For someone heading from the airport to the stadium, the taxi fare would be around €18 to €25 depending on the traffic.
+For someone heading from the airport to the stadium, the taxi fare would be around €18 to €25, depending on the traffic.
 The journey will take around 20 minutes.

 By train or metro

-After heading into the city centre, you have to reach the Aragon Station, which is on the Line 5 of the Metro.
+After heading into the city centre, you have to reach the Aragon Station, which is on Line 5 of the Metro.
 It will be a pleasant surprise that the stadium is right in front of the station.
 Just like in any major city, the metro can be a perfect option for those who want to avoid the stress of travelling while still keeping costs low.
 The advantage of a metro station being located very close to the stadium makes it the best choice for visiting fans.
 If you happen to face any problems with this mode of transport, there are many maps located at every station.

 if you also want to take the bus, there are several bus stops that are located within walking distance of the stadium.
 Some of them would be numbers 10, 12, 32, 41, and 79.

 Only can also use air travel to reach the city.
-Valencia-Manises is the top airport in the region and it is designed to accommodate travellers who want to visit Valencia.
-The airport is rather close to the city. it is just 10 km away from the stadium.
+Valencia-Manises is the top airport in the region, and it is designed to accommodate travellers who want to visit Valencia.
+The airport is rather close to the city.
+It is just 10 km away from the stadium.

 There are plenty of options for enjoying Valencia’s nightlife or pre-match excitement.
 It is very easy to stumble across an excellent bar, cafe, or restaurant.
-There are pubs located throughout the city but Barrio del Carmen is one of the best destinations for nightlife in the city centre.
+There are pubs located throughout the city, but Barrio del Carmen is one of the best destinations for nightlife in the city centre.
 You can come across a trendy crowd, which is looking to capitalise on the presence of many clubs and bars.
 Some of the top options in this neighbourhood would be Blue Iguana, Café Infanta, and Johnny Maracas.
 For someone focused on the matches, the best pubs would be:

 Bar Mestalla

 If you are heading towards the stadium, a great option to pop into would be the Bar Mestalla.
-Even though the number of TV screens are limited, there is always some football going on.
+Even though the number of TV screens is limited, there is always some football going on.
 Since the bar is also located very close to the stadium, it can be a great pre-match stop.
 You can savour some freshly made food and local spirits in good numbers.

 BrassaSport Valencia